THE

 Our Mission

 The project provides resources for students five to nine years old: a children's book, Babayan and the Magic Star, focused on the themes of transformation, self-knowledge, and the power of friendship, Babayan and the Magic Star, and an accompanying Guide for Teachers and Families with questions and exercises designed to encourage critical thinking, ethical reasoning, and civic dialogue.
-Our project is guided by five goals:
+Our project is guided by four goals:

 Engage children in ethical reasoning and civic discourse